jamesfalkner/jw18-lab/bootstrap-prod.md

 #### Define Release Pipeline

-In Eclipse Che, right-click in the in the root of catalog directory and then click on **New** > **File** and name it `Jenkinsfile.release`.
+In Eclipse Che, right-click in the root of catalog directory and then click on **New** > **File** and name it `Jenkinsfile.release`.
 Paste the following pipeline definition into `Jenkinsfile.release`: